National Preparedness Information for Evanston Residents

 Emergency response personnel from the Fire Department’s Office of Emergency Preparedness work around the clock to ensure emergency response plans are followed safely and efficiently.
 OEP sends staff to larger incidents to facilitate interagency communication and resource requests.
 Emergencies that may exceed the normal day-to-day resources require a coordinated response.
 OEP works to ensure information gathering, decision making, and resource allocations are carried out efficiently.

 During major emergencies and large scale special events, OEP activates the City’s Emergency Operations Center (EOC).
 With representatives from local, state, and federal agencies and private and non-profit entities, as appropriate; the EOC functions as a central clearinghouse for information coordination, resource requests, and decision making.

 During an emergency, OEP works to ensure agencies involved in an emergency response provide a unified, accurate, and timely message to the public.
-OEP delivers emergency warnings through the broadcast media using the City's emergency Radio station AM1650 WPXZ-497 and other media and local distribution networks.
+OEP delivers emergency warnings using EvanstonAlerts and also the broadcast media using the City's emergency Radio station AM1650 WPXZ-497 and other media and local distribution networks.

 Recovery and Relief

 Following a Disaster, OEP works with government agencies and non-profit organizations to provide assistance to disaster victims and manage relief efforts and donations.
 OEP duties and recovery last long after the response and sometimes take months or years to bring the City to a complete recovery.